 It must be asked, whom among us can really and truly claim Classical Architecture as ours alone?
 Or perhaps we can all claim it as whatever it means to us?
 Whatever the definition, it is imperative that we should relieve Classical Architecture of all the unnecessary burdens we place upon it, and simply let it be.

 Classical Architecture in not something that can be owned or controlled, so it would be a lot simpler to define it as something that we do.
 In other words, we should think of Classicism as an action rather than a thing, because it’s the practice and process of architectural composition and construction that leads to true mastery, and not just the studied observation of the resulting product.

 In the next series of blogs I would like to explore how all this came about, how over the past 2000 years the reputation of Classical Architecture has waxed and waned.

 There are many different reasons for how we got to this point as it is a complex and ongoing story.
 It is hard to believe that we have got to a point where thousands of years of architectural culture was cast aside.
-My gut tells me that it is part of a natural cycle and that the current lack of appreciation and understanding of Classicism is hopefully a temporary situation.
-I believe this because the underlying truths and benefits of Classical Architecture cannot fade as long as we live in a world that is based on Nature (no matter how far removed we get from it) and as long as we remain true to our essential humanity.
+My gut tells me that it is part of a natural cycle and that the current lack of appreciation and understanding of Classicism is a temporary situation.
+I believe this because the underlying truths and benefits of Classical Architecture cannot fade as long as we live in a world that is based on the laws of Nature (no matter how far removed we get from it) and as long as we remain true to our essential humanity.